rust-embedded/embedded-hal/embedded-io-adapters/README.md

 - [`futures` 0.3](https://crates.io/crates/futures) traits.
 Needs the `futures-03` feature.
 - [`tokio` 1.x](https://crates.io/crates/tokio) traits.
 Needs the `tokio-1` feature.

+As a rule of thumb, this crate will generally provide adapters for crates that are more stable and general-purpose than embedded-io, provided those crates implement the corresponding std traits.

 ## Minimum Supported Rust Version (MSRV)

 This crate is guaranteed to compile on stable Rust 1.60 and up.
 It *might*